Ethics, Society, and the Institution of Business

 Business is one of the dominant institutions in contemporary society.
 It is the primary source of goods and services, of course, but it has also become a primary source of employment, opportunity, wealth, and security.
 With that, the institution of business has come to play an ever-larger role in determining who will have an opportunity at living a good life, and who will not.
 The Minor in Ethics, Society, and the Institution of Business (ESIB) invites you to explore and question all of this, and to draw your own conclusions about the role of business in a just, flourishing, and sustainable society.

-This is not a traditional business minor, aimed exclusively at preparing student to participate in the institution of business at is currently exists.
-While it includes some practical preparation, ESIB is a liberal arts program that helps students turn a critical, hopeful eye on the institution of business, and on the related the activities of working, producing, and consuming that they have likely taken for granted.
+This is not a traditional business minor, aimed exclusively at preparing students to participate in the institution of business as it currently exists.
+While it includes some practical preparation, ESIB is a liberal arts program that helps students turn a critical, hopeful eye on the institution of business, and on the related activities of working, producing, and consuming that they have likely taken for granted.
 Students will put these activities in historical context, analyze the rules and conventions that govern them, and assess the impact of those rules and conventions on specific communities and on the world as a whole.
 Our animating question throughout is, “How can we make business better?”

 Regardless of whether you will participate in business or simply live in a society deeply shaped by it, the minor in Ethics, Society, and the Institution of Business will help you gain a deeper understanding of what business is, what it does, and what it could — and should — become.